Turkey Wild Rice Soup – a cozy and comforting cold-weather soup that is packed with flavor!

 Instructions

-- If you haven’t already, ensure your wild rice is cooked.
+- If you haven’t already, ensure your wild rice is cooked (we love using the Instant Pot).

 - Add garlic and move around the pan, allowing it to cook and become fragrant.